-Indicate by check mark if the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\square$

-The aggregate market value of the 252,198,093 shares of voting common equity held by non-affiliates of the registrant, computed by reference to the closing price as reported on The NASDAQ Global Market, as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2019) was \$3,147,432,201.
-Shares of voting and non-voting stock held by executive officers, directors, and holders of more than 10% of the outstanding stock have been excluded from this calculation because such persons or institutions may be deemed affiliates.
-This determination of affiliate status is not a conclusive determination for other purposes.
+The aggregate market value of the 255,379,926 shares of voting common equity held by non-affiliates of the registrant, computed by reference to the closing price as reported on The NASDAQ Global Market, as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2020) was \$3,851,129,284.
+Shares of voting and non-votingstock held by executive officers, directors, and holders of more than 10% of the outstanding stock have been excluded from this calculation because such persons or institutions may be deemed affiliates.
+This determination of affiliate status is not a conclusive determination